kanisterio/kanister/docs/functions.rst

 --------------------------

-This function backs up data from a container into any object store supported by Kanister using Kopia Repository Server as a data mover.
+This function backs up data from a container into any object store supported by Kanister using Kopia Repository Server as data mover.

 .. note::
    It is important that the application includes a ``kanister-tools``